-This article will help you figure out if a naturopathic doctor is indeed the best person to help you, and if so, how to choose a naturopath.
+This article will help you figure out whether a naturopathic doctor is the best person to help you, and if so, how to choose a naturopath.

-But what probably won’t surprise you is that our treatment protocols are natural, non-toxic and exceptionally safe, and that one of our main goals is to fix the root cause of your health concerns rather than just curing the symptoms…
+But what probably won’t surprise you is that our treatment protocols are natural, non-toxic and exceptionally safe.
+And that one of our main goals is to fix the root cause of your health concerns rather than just the symptoms…

 Naturopathic Medicine Vs. Conventional Medicine